-Epping Forest District Council are committed to working with relevant organisations, service providers and community groups to ensure proposals Using the Guidance and Checklist to demonstrate are developed collaboratively and with thorough consideration of local priorities.
+Epping Forest District Council is committed to working with relevant organisations, service providers and community groups to ensure proposals are developed collaboratively and with thorough consideration of local priorities.

-10 / REVIEWING & MONITORING
+10 / REVIEW & MONITOR

 Requirements in this guidance are based on current (2020) regulations and best practice, and may be superseded by future standards.
-The guidance will look to be updated every 3 years.
+It is intended that the guidance will be updated every 3 years.